 Raiders of the Lost Ark (1981)

-allows our students, patrons, and other supporters to see the breadth of the film classes BMFI has offered since its education program began in 2005.
-Many of these courses are offered periodically to allow students another chance to learn about a topic they may have missed out on previously.
-And if any of you notice a cinema topic that hasn't been covered but you think should be, please let us know.
+Since BMFI's first film studies classes in the fall of 2005, more than 150 distinct courses, seminars, and discussion series have been offered.
+This catalog allows our students, patrons, and other supporters to get a sense of the education program's breadth, and is a resource so current and future students may request a class they may have missed out on previously.
+And, if you notice a cinema topic that hasn't been covered but you think should be, please let us know.

-page introduces the group of skilled instructors who help make BMFI's education programs so engaging.
-For those of you already familiar with our faculty, these bios and links offer a bit more background — and perhaps some surprises — about the instructors you've gotten to know through your experiences in BMFI's education programs.
+The Faculty page introduces the group of skilled instructors who help make BMFI's education programs so engaging.
+For those of you already familiar with our faculty, these bios and links offer a bit more background — and perhaps some surprises — about the instructors you've gotten to know as you've learned about film at BMFI.

 Film Discussions allow both the casual viewer and more ardent film enthusiast to share their ideas and learn more about some of the fascinating pictures featured at BMFI.
 These thoughtful gatherings are a wonderful way to meet and engage with fellow cinephiles in a casual, collegial environment.